Upgrade To a New Release

 Therefore, a new protocol can be introduced only once all nodes have been upgraded to a binary that can run the version.

-Upgrade the Domain to a new Protocol Version
+Upgrade the Synchronization Domain to a new Protocol Version

-A domain is tied to a protocol version.
-This protocol version is configured when the domain is initialized and cannot be changed afterwards.
-Therefore, you can not upgrade the protocol version of a domain.
-Instead, you deploy a new domain side by side of the old domain process.
+A sync domain is tied to a protocol version.
+This protocol version is configured when the sync domain is initialized and cannot be changed afterward.
+Therefore, you can not upgrade the protocol version of a sync domain.
+Instead, you deploy a new sync domain side by side with the old sync domain process.

-This applies to all domain members, be it sequencer, mediator or topology manager.
+This applies to all sync domain services, be it sequencer, mediator, or topology manager.

-• Instruct the participants individually using the hard domain migration to use the new domain.
+Instruct the participants individually using the hard sync domain migration to use the new sync domain.

-Note: to use the same database with different schemas for the old and the new domain, set the currentSchema either in the JDBC URL or as a parameter in storage.config.properties.
+To use the same database with different schemas for the old and the new sync domains, set the currentSchema either in the JDBC URL or as a parameter in storage.config.properties.

 canton.features.enable-repair-commands=yes

-The process of a hard migration is quite straightforward.
-Assuming that we have several participants, all connected to a domain named olddomain, then ensure that there are no pending transactions.
+Assuming that you have several participants all connected to a sync domain named olddomain, ensure that there are no pending transactions.
 You can do that by either controlling your applications, or by setting the resource limits to 0 on all participants:

 @ participant.resources.set_resource_limits(ResourceLimits(Some(0), Some(0)))

-This will reject all commands and finish processing the pending commands.
-Once you are sure that your participant node is idle, disconnect the participant node from the old domain connection:
+This rejects any new command and finishes processing the pending commands.
+Once you are sure that your participant node is idle, disconnect the participant node from the old sync domain:

 @ participant.domains.disconnect("olddomain")

-Test that the domain is disconnected by checking the list of active connections:
+Test that the participant is disconnected from the sync domain by checking the list of active connections:

 @ participant.domains.list_connected()